leegeunhyeok/bxd-docs/content/apis.md

 ### BoxDB.transaction()

-> The `BoxDB.transaction()` method takes an list of [TransactionTask](#transactiontask) as an input, and perform tasks in transaction sequentially.
+> The `BoxDB.transaction()` method takes an list of [TransactionTask](#transactiontask) as an input, and perform tasks sequentially in one transaction.

-> Most important, if an error occurs in transaction, it is rolled back to the previous state.
+> Most important, if an error occurs during transaction, rolled back to the previous state.

 ```javascript
 // ACID guaranteed